-Another option if you want to visit Montserrat – especially if you like wine – is to sign up for this highly-rated Montserrat and Wine tour – and this is actually one of the most easy day trips from Barcelona as well!
-Leaving from central Barcelona early in the morning, you travel by coach to the abbey, where you get a guided Montserrat tour (in a group of 15 people maximum) of the church, before having two free hours to explore the nearby scenery.
-During your Montserrat day trip, you also have a chance to hear L’Escolania Boys Choir sing, which is quite a unique experience!
+Another option if you want to visit Montserrat – especially if you like wine – is to sign up for this highly-rated Montserrat and Wine tour; it’s actually one of the easy day trips from Barcelona as well!
+Leaving from central Barcelona early in the morning, you travel by coach to the abbey, where you get a guided Montserrat tour of the church (in a group of 15 people maximum), before having two free hours to explore the nearby scenery.
+During your Montserrat day trip, you also have a chance to hear the L’Escolania Boys Choir sing, which is quite a unique experience!

-Afterwards, you will enjoy a large lunch in the grounds of Oller de Mas castle and winery, before taking a tour of the vineyards and then enjoying a three glass tasting session in the small medieval castle.
+Afterwards, you will enjoy a large lunch on the grounds of Oller de Mas castle and winery, before taking a tour of the vineyards and then enjoying a three-glass wine-tasting session in the small medieval castle.

 How to get to Montserrat from Barcelona

 Getting from Barcelona to Montserrat is easy and fast, but it can be quite confusing for tourists at first because there are three ticket options.
-Except for the transportation, they include the following:
+In addition to transportation, the ticket options include the following:

 |Trans Montserrat ticket||Tot Montserrat ticket||Montserrat Express|